UlisesPe22/Portfolio_2026/README.md

 # 4. In a second terminal, feed it live-looking data from the historical DB
 python tests/simulator.py
 ```
 Then open `http://localhost:5000` to see the live dashboard.

-> ⚠️ **Warm-up period:** the first ~10 posted readings won't produce a prediction ("Not enough rows to build a window") — this is expected while the rolling buffer fills up.